unionai/unionai-docs/source/core-concepts/launch-plans/mapping-over-launch-plans.md

 5. Register the `map_simple_wf` workflow.
 Reference launch plans cannot be run locally, so we will register the `map_simple_wf` workflow to Union and run it remotely.

-    Reference launch plans cannot be run locally, so we will register the `map_simple_wf` workflow to Union and run remotely.

     ```{code-block} bash
     union register map_simple_wf.py